danielharrell/open-eyes-lect-2017-18/Open.md

 that sees a sun, a hand that feels an earth.
 The world is always my representation, never a reality apart.
 Or again, a matter of seeming rather than being.
-Yet to recognize this, in Schopenhauer's view, is the dawning of philosophical discernment.
+Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
 In other words, there is enough openness even when enclosed, enough substance in seeming, to make knowledge possible.
 And the knowledge possible